No. 1 UConn beats Wichita St. 83-55, stays undefeated in AAC

-HARTFORD, Conn.
-(AP) — Crystal Dangerfield scored 22 points and Megan Walker added 21 to lead top-ranked UConn to an 83-55 win over Wichita State Thursday night, giving the Huskies their 122nd win without a loss in American Athletic Conference play.
+Williams, who had missed six of her first seven shots, finished 6 of 13 from the floor.
+She also had eight rebounds and seven assists.

+“I thought this was one of the best games she played, not just this year but since she’s been at Connecticut, because it involved a whole bunch of stuff other than just the ball goes in the basket,” coach Geno Auriemma said.

-Christyn Williams had 19 points for the Huskies (11-0, 2-0 American), who have won all 104 regular-season games since the conference was formed and all six AAC tournaments.
+Crystal Dangerfield scored 22 points and Walker added 21 for the Huskies (11-0, 2-0 American), who won their 122nd game without a loss in American Athletic Conference play.
+That includes all 104 regular-season games since the conference was formed and all six AAC tournaments.

 It took some time for the Huskies to get back into the flow of their offense after a 10-day holiday break.